AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/README.md

 The same hardware and PCB as for the Gateway is used.
 We only need one addional DS18B20 temperature sensor for the room temperature.

-And of course the Sofoff POW and a Tasmota switch to control the heater.
+And of course the Sonoff POW R2 and a Tasmota switch to control the heater.
 That's all.

 To adjust the program to your needs you can change the settings in the sketch:
 ```